securefederatedai/openfl/docs/source/workflow/running_the_federation.notebook.rst

  - :code:`Federated Keras MNIST Tutorial`: workspace with a simple `Keras <http://keras.io/>`_ CNN model that will download the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset and train in a federation.
  - :code:`Federated Pytorch MNIST Tutorial`: workspace with a simple `PyTorch <https://pytorch.org/>`_ CNN model that will download the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset and train in a federation.
+ - :code:`Federated PyTorch UNET Tutorial`: workspace with a UNET `PyTorch <https://pytorch.org/>`_ model that will download the `Hyper-Kvasir <https://datasets.simula.no/hyper-kvasir/>`_ dataset and train in a federation.
+ - :code:`Federated PyTorch TinyImageNet`: workspace with a MobileNet-V2 `PyTorch <https://pytorch.org/>`_ model that will download the `Tiny-ImageNet <https://www.kaggle.com/c/tiny-imagenet/>`_ dataset and train in a federation.

 Familiarize with the API Concepts in an Aggregator-Based Worklow